SwaroopGiri/Pihole-with-Anonymized-ODOH/README.md

-# How To Pihole-with-DNSCrypt-Anonymized-ODOH on Raspberry Pi 4
+# How To Pihole-over-Anonymized-ODOH with DNSCrypt on Raspberry Pi 4

 ***
 **Important Information**